38 Flexible Jobs That Accommodate Modern Goals & Lifestyles

 - Median salary: $57,900

 Some automotive technicians work as mobile mechanics, where they can control their availability and decide how many hours they want to work.
 Earnings depend on your location, skills, and experience, but hourly rates are generally higher than they would be at a garage.

 How to Negotiate Flexible Work Arrangements

 For today's workforce, achieving an effective work-life balance is a top priority.
-In one survey, a full 95 percent of millennials said work-life balance was important to them, and flexible work hours outranked financial rewards on the list of benefits they most wanted from an employer.10 And it's not just millennials who want flexibility in the workplace: Such arrangements are also important to working parents, employees easing into retirement, and those who simply place a high value on their personal time.
+In a survey by PwC, a full 95 percent of millennials said work-life balance was important to them, and flexible work hours outranked financial rewards on the list of benefits they most wanted from an employer.
+And it's not just millennials who want flexibility in the workplace: Such arrangements are also important to working parents, employees easing into retirement, and those who simply place a high value on their personal time.

 Many employers who don't officially offer flexible work arrangements might be open to the idea if it's presented to them the right way.
 Here are some tips for negotiating flexibility in your job: